 Farnsworth never responded to multiple requests from New Times seeking more information about Steele's claims, nor did he respond when asked about Monday's demonstration.

-But in a statement Farnsworth later shared with some media outlets, (but not with New Times), Farnsworth claimed Steele's comments to New Times were "a series of lies."
+statement Farnsworth later shared with some media outlets, (but not with New Times), Farnsworth claimed Steele's comments to New Times were "a series of lies."
 He called Steele's portrayal of the reason her bill was held "inaccurate" and said he had "concerns with the scope of the bill" and "had several conversations with Steele reflecting those concerns."

 "My concerns focused on the severance of parental rights, when there are multiple children in the family.
 Severing the rights of one child would not address the family as a whole," Farnsworth said.
 "I believe a better way to address the issue of sexual assault when there are other children in the family is through the family courts."